Turkey in NATO: Baltic defense plan

-Nordic accession bids
+Finnish and Swedish accession bids

-When Finland and Sweden made their accession bids to NATO in May 2022, Turkey was the only NATO member to oppose their membership due to the harboring of Kurdistan Workers' Party (PKK), Democratic Union Party (Syria) (PYD), People's Defense Units (YPG) and of Gülen movement members that Turkey sees as terrorists.
-Diplomats of the two Nordic countries arrived in Ankara to negotiate, but the negotiations were not to the satisfaction of Erdogan, who was offended by the fact that the Syrian Kurdish politician Salih Muslim was seen on Sveriges Television the same day Nordic diplomats were in Ankara to negotiate.
+When Finland and Sweden decided to apply to join NATO in May 2022, Turkey was the only NATO member to oppose their membership, due to their concerns that the countries were harboring of Kurdistan Workers' Party (PKK), Democratic Union Party (Syria) (PYD), People's Defense Units (YPG) and of Gülen movement members that Turkey sees as terrorists.
+On 18 May 2022, Turkey blocked the start of accession negotiations for Finland and Sweden to NATO.
+Turkish Foreign Minister Mevlüt Çavuşoğlu demanded that Finland and Sweden adapt their laws, if this had to be done in order to address Turkish security concerns.
+Diplomats of the two Nordic countries arrived in Ankara to negotiate, but the conclusions were not to the satisfaction of Erdogan, who was offended by the fact that the Syrian Kurdish politician Salih Muslim was seen on Sveriges Television the same day Nordic diplomats were in Ankara to negotiate.
 Nationalist Movement Party (MHP) leader Devlet Bahçeli suggested that a scenario in which Turkey would leave NATO should be considered an option.
-In late May 2022, opposition leader Kemal Kiliçdaroglu argued that if the accession row persisted, AKP and MHP would decide to close the Inçirlik Airbase, the Republican People's Party (CHP) would also support it.
-At the end of May 2022, Turkey's Foreign Minister Mevlüt Çavuşoğlu demanded that Finland and Sweden adapt their laws, if this had to be done in order to address Turkish security concerns.
+In late May 2022, opposition leader Kemal Kiliçdaroglu argued that if the accession row persisted, AKP and MHP would decide to close the Incirlik Airbase, the Republican People's Party (CHP) would also support it.
+On 28 June 2022, during the NATO summit in Madrid, a tripartite memorandum was signed between Finland, Sweden and Turkey, paving the way for accession negotiations with Finland and Sweden to join NATO.
+On the same day, Turkey agreed to support the accession bids of Finland and Sweden.

+On 30 June 2022, Turkish President Recep Tayyip Erdoğan announced that the accession protocols of Finland and Sweden would not be approved in the Turkish Grand National Assembly if the necessary conditions of the tripartite memorandum are not met.
+Finland eventually received Turkey's approval on the 30 March 2023, but Sweden did not.
+On 1 April 2023, Erdoğan signed and approved the proposal containing Finland's accession protocol.
+Just prior to the NATO summit in Vilnius in July 2023, Erdoğan linked Sweden's accession to NATO membership to Turkey's application for EU membership.
+Turkey had applied for EU membership in 1999, but talks made little progress since 2016.
+At the NATO summit in Vilnius on 10 July 2023, Turkey agreed to support Sweden's accession bid.
+Kurdish political parties in Turkey, the Peoples' Democratic Party (HDP), abstained from voting on Finland's membership in March 2023, and the Peoples' Equality and Democracy Party (DEM) abstained and voted against Sweden's membership in January 2024.

+On 23 January 2024, the Turkish Parliament accepted Sweden's accession bid with a vote of 287 in favor, 55 against and 4 abstained.
+On 25 January 2024, Erdoğan signed and approved the proposal containing Sweden's accession protocol.